Seattle City Council OKs more and larger backyard cottages; restricts McMansions

 “I think it’s a disaster,” longtime resident Johanna Surla said Monday during a public-comment session.
 “It won’t improve affordability for people at all.”

 Mayor Jenny Durkan has supported the new rules while saying they should be tailored for homeowners, rather than developers.
+In a statement, she hailed the council’s vote as an “important step” and said more work must be done to streamline construction permitting.
+The rules are set to take effect 30 days after Durkan signs her approval.

 Monday’s legislation will allow a backyard cottage and a parent-in-law apartment or two parent-in-law apartments on the same lot, rather than only one accessory unit per lot.